SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/static-templates.html.md

 ### Publish templates

 The following templates can be used to publish data on the topics "s/us" as well as "t/us".
-For more information about t/ topic for transient data processing, refer to SmartRest > [Processing Mode](/guides/reference/smartrest#processing-mode) in the Reference guide.
+For more information about t/ topic for transient data processing, refer to [SmartRest > Processing mode](/guides/reference/smartrest#processing-mode) in the Reference guide.

 #### Inventory templates (1xx)